What to Do If You See a Bear?: Essential Tips for Dealing with Bear Encounters

-It is that time of year again, when many of our bears are active and sightings on trails and in the neighbourhood are common.
+It is that time of year again, when many of our bears are active and sightings on trails and in the neighborhood are common.
 Bears are part of our wider community, and we will always share the landscape with them.
-Learning more about their true nature and taking steps to secure food around homes will help us to feel more comfortable during an encounter and reduce bear activity close to homes.
+Learning more about what to do if you see a bear and bear sightings, understanding their true nature, and taking steps to secure food around homes will help us to feel more comfortable during a bear sighting and reduce bear activity close to homes.

 Many people have an exaggerated fear of black bears because they are so commonly misrepresented.
 People’s fear or intolerance of bears is often heightened when a bear fails to bolt at the sight of us.
 The truth is, these intelligent animals are not afraid of us and we don’t want them to be.
 Whilst efforts must be made to ensure we are not encouraging bears with food, we must acknowledge that these animals are in close proximity to people daily—without incident.